-American ProgramCapital International Schools American Program is currently a candidate for accreditation by AdvancED organization.
+American ProgramCapital International Schools American Program is fully accredited by AdvancED organization.
 AdvancED is the unified organization of the North Central Association Commission on Accreditation and School Improvement (NCA CASI), Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI).
 AdvancEd creates the world’s largest education community, serving 27,000 schools and districts across the USA and around the world.
 It is known for its rigorous standards that a school has to adopt in order to become accredited.
 The American Program follows the Common Core Standards in Math and Language Arts; all other subjects follow a U. S. standard-based curriculum model.

 The Common Core is a set of high-quality academic standards in mathematics and English language arts/literacy (ELA).
 These learning goals outline what a student should know and be able to do at the end of each grade.
 The standards were created to ensure that all students graduate from high school with the skills and knowledge necessary to succeed in college, career, and life, regardless of where they live.
 Forty-two states, the District of Columbia, four territories, and the Department of Defense Education Activity (DoDEA) have voluntarily adopted and are moving forward with the Common Core.